Callen-Fisher/INEMO-development-board/README.md

 # INEMO-development-board
-The development board developed for undergraduate students.
-Version two was a wireless IMU sensor node that was used in my MSc.

-used an INEMO M1 and a Nordic NRF24L01 chip
+The development board for Callen's MSc has been adapted for undergraduate students (and other projects).
+LIDAR setup and reading has been commented out so it will compile and run without the LIDAR connected.
+Just grab an STM32F4 to use the ST-LINK debugger hardware, and provide the iNEMO with 5V, GND, and the SWD connector.